-We may acquire other businesses or form other joint ventures or make investments in other companies or technologies that could negatively affect our operating results, dilute our stockholders' ownership, increase our debt or cause us to incur significant expense
+We may acquire other businesses or form other joint ventures or make investments in other companies or technologies that could negatively affect our operating results, dilute our stockholders' ownership, increase our debt or cause us to incur significant expense.

 From time to time, we may pursue acquisitions of businesses and assets.
 For example, in February 2023, we entered into an asset purchase agreement with Luminex Corporation ("Luminex") and acquired certain assets related to the flow cytometry and imaging ("FCI") business unit of Luminex (the "FCI Acquisition").
 We may choose to further expand our business by acquiring additional businesses or assets in the future.
 We also may pursue strategic alliances and additional joint ventures that leverage products and industry experience to expand our offerings or distribution.
 We have limited experience with acquiring other companies and forming strategic partnerships.
 We may not be able to find suitable partners or acquisition candidates, and we may not be able to complete such transactions on favorable terms, if at all.
 We may not be able to integrate acquisitions successfully into our existing business, and in certain cases we could assume unknown or contingent liabilities.
 Any future acquisitions also could result in the incurrence of debt, contingent liabilities or future write-offs of intangible assets or goodwill, any of which could have an adverse effect on our financial condition, results of operations and cash flows.
 In addition, any pursuit of an acquisition and any potential integration of an acquired company also may disrupt ongoing operations and divert management attention and resources that we would otherwise focus on developing our existing business.
+We may experience losses related to investments in other companies, which could have a negative effect on our results of operations and financial condition.
 We may not realize the anticipated benefits of any acquisition, technology license, strategic alliance or joint venture.